 "Why?
 Because to those who can see it, there are doors and passages that open into the kismets of the Spirit World, the Umbra, and the dreamworld beyond.
 And sprinkled through the stools and worn benches of an otherwise forgettable bar are umbrings, spirits and the recently dead, drawn to the whisper of air from beyond.
 Creatures from the Listar, the Myrgbon and Orindus.

 "There are stories of the Opaline Door, seen only to true believers, a door that opens into the spirit city of Shalgwe.
 There's the Velvet Door, a gateway to Astaniell in the Myrgbon.
 Some appear only at certain times, years apart.
 Many of them are false promises, leading nowhere or into the dead fields of the Veil.
 Or worse: the place between worlds called the Hollows.

-"The clouds are gathering, the storm is here.
+"The clouds are gathering and an unseen storm is here.
 It's known as the Ehtre, the time when the world's future is determined.
-A struggle between two realities: one called the Ascendency and the other the Course of Dreams.
+It's a struggle between two realities: one called the Ascendency and the other the Course of Dreams.
 One pushes us closer to the Edge of Waking, the other spiralling back towards to the Well of Dreams.

 "So order a pint of the local Fat Des, take a pull from a hookah, listen to the washer women or the guy from the sook selling amulets from Arasha Kwan.

 "But don't look too hard into the shadows.
 Unless you know your side in the coming war."